matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 The new device needs to know which homeserver it will be authenticating with.

-In the case that the new device scanned the QR code then the homeserver base URL can be taken from the QR code and the new device proceeds to step 2 immediately.
+In the case that the new device scanned the QR code then the [server name](https://spec.matrix.org/v1.10/appendices/#server-name) of the Matrix homeserver can be taken from the QR code and the new device proceeds to step 2 immediately.

 Otherwise the new device waits to be informed by receiving an `m.login.protocols` message from the existing device.